 If you do download and use the software, I'd appreciate an email to phillip.kent@gmail.com so I can keep track of who is using it.
 I appreciate to receive samples of images that you create.

 Anamorph Me! is made freely available for non-commercial purposes only.
 It is provided "as is" and is not warranted to be suitable for any particular purpose.
-For commercial use, please contact me.
+(For commercial use, please contact me.)

 Anamorph Me! is copyright © Phillip Kent, 2001.

 The GNU Image Manipulation Program, or GIMP, is a fully-featured image manipulation package (similar in scope to Photoshop) which is freely-distributed and open source.
+The software runs in Windows, MacOS and Linux.

 A huge number of transformation algorithms are implemented in The GIMP.
 Located in the Filters > Distorts menu is "Polar Coordinates", with which you can do approximate mirror-cylindrical transformations, like this software does, and also do inverse transformations from polar to rectangular coordinates.

-The GIMP home page is www.gimp.org .
+The GIMP home site is www.gimp.org .

-This page was updated 13 January 2012.
+This page was updated 2020-04-19.

 This web site is developed by Phillip Kent